• Skip to primary navigation

 Hi!
 My name is Briana.

-After being diagnosed with Thyroid Cancer in my early twenties, I've struggled with hypothyroidism and weight gain.
-Through HalfPastHungry, I inspire home cooks with hypothyroidism that are looking for thyroid friendly and plant-based recipes that are easy to make, healthy and nutritious.
+After being diagnosed with Thyroid Cancer in my early 20's, I struggled with hypothyroidism and weight gain, which started me on my plant-based journey.
+HalfPastHungry is your source for beginner friendly plant-based recipes that are easy to make, healthy and nutritious and make eating plant-based easier for you.

 More about me →